 Request-specific information that controls the API operation to be performed.

-A PayPal API server performs the operation and returns a response.
-The response contains:
+A PayPal API server completes the operation and returns a response.

-ACK) that indicates whether the operation was a success or failure and whether any warning messages were returned.
+ACK) status that indicates whether the operation succeeded or failed and whether any warning messages were returned.

 - Information that can be used by PayPal to track execution of the API operation, such as the transaction ID.